wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-dotnet-get-started.md

 ## Prerequisites

-The tutorial assumes that you understand [basic concepts about Azure cloud services](/documentation/articles/fundamentals-application-models#CloudServices) such as *web role* and *worker role* terminology.
+The tutorial assumes that you understand [basic concepts about Azure cloud <!-- deleted by customization services](/documentation/articles/fundamentals-application-models#CloudServices) --><!-- keep by customization: begin --> services](/documentation/articles/fundamentals-application-models/#CloudServices) <!-- keep by customization: end --> such as *web role* and *worker role* terminology.
 It also assumes that you know how to work with [ASP.NET MVC](http://www.asp.net/mvc/tutorials/mvc-5/introduction/getting-started) or [Web Forms](http://www.asp.net/web-forms/tutorials/aspnet-45/getting-started-with-aspnet-45-web-forms/introduction-and-overview) projects in Visual Studio.
 The sample application uses MVC, but most of the tutorial also applies to Web Forms.

 You can run the app locally without an Azure subscription, but you'll need one in order to deploy the application to the cloud.
-If you don't have an account, you can <!-- deleted by customization [activate your MSDN subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A55E3C668) or --> [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A55E3C668).
+If you don't have an account, you can <!-- deleted by customization [activate your MSDN subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A55E3C668) or --> [sign up for a <!-- deleted by customization trial](/pricing/1rmb-trial/?WT.mc_id=A55E3C668) --><!-- keep by customization: begin --> trial](/pricing/1rmb-trial) <!-- keep by customization: end -->.

 The tutorial instructions work with either of the following products: